-The operation of certain services businesses, such as Ampersand, Konexo and Conectum, which on a consolidated basis, represented less than 10% of the Company's total revenues to December 31, 2014, and 2013.
-These businesses have developed from our hotel business, and have been gaining a varying degree of independence from the hotel business, but there can be no assurance that said businesses will perform in accordance with their established expectations.
-Furthermore, the implementation and development of these businesses may imply the distraction of our executive officer team and the detouring of funds, or the anticipated benefits may be less or none.
-However, we depend on these businesses to operate various services, such as the Fiesta Rewards loyalty program, the contact center (call center), accounting processing, payroll payments, and technology services, amongst others.
-If any of these companies cease to provide their respective services to us, or if they provide them less effectively, the Company's operations and financial condition may be adversely affected.
+The operation of certain services businesses, such as Ampersand, Konexo and Conectum, which on a consolidated basis, represented less than 10% of the Company's total revenues to December 31, 2015, 2014 and 2013.
+These businesses have developed from our hotel business, and have had a varying degree of independence from the hotel business, but there can be no assurance that said businesses will perform in accordance with their established expectations.
+Furthermore, the implementation and development of these businesses may imply the distraction of our executive officer team and the detouring of funds, or the anticipated benefits may be less or none; the decision to cease operations some of these businesses due to third party obligations and limit them to service units, may bring about expenses.
+However, we depend on these businesses to operate various services, such as the Fiesta Rewards loyalty program, the contact center (call center), accounting processes, payroll payments, and technology services, amongst others.
+If any of these businesses cease to provide their respective services to us, or if they provide them less effectively, the Company's results, operations and financial condition may be adversely affected.